lukeFalsina/Grab-n-Run/README.md

 ## Quick Setup

-This setup explains how to simply add *Grab'n Run* as a library for your Android applications.
+This section explains how to setup *Grab'n Run* as a library for your Android applications.

 #### 1. Include library